nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 * Day index must be a non-negative integer.
 * Item index must be a non-negative integer.
 * Time field value should be in a valid 24hr format (A 4-digit value ranging from 0000 to 2359).
+* When adding days using `add-day`, the days added should be a positive integer.

 #### 1.2.3.
 TripsList class